 Women in Spain

 Women may have a difficult time adjusting to Spanish culture, especially if they come from places where cat-calling is uncommon.
 The cities are essentially modern, but rural Spain still holds onto some of its patriarchal thinking – staring and commenting on passing women is something of a national pastime for many groups of men.

 While times are changing, it’s not for nothing that the word "machismo" originated in the Spanish-speaking world.
 However, there are few legal, educational or cultural impediments to female advancement in the workplace and the law protects female equality.

 Religion in Spain

 Spain is a Roman Catholic country and, while the Church is not state-backed, the evidence of its reach can be seen everywhere.
 In many towns, the largest building is the church, and the cathedrals and shrines of Spain are not to be missed when sightseeing.
 As much as 70 percent of the population identifies as part of the Catholic Church, and around 20 percent are regular churchgoers.

-Despite its religious background, a large degree of social change has come about since 2004; for example, same-sex marriage and abortion have been legalised.
+Despite the country's religious background, a large degree of social change has come about since 2004; for example, same-sex marriage and abortion have been legalised.

 Bureaucracy in Spain